 WhatsApp is the world’s most popular messaging app with a global user base of 1.5 billion people as of 2018.
 The app, which was acquired by Facebook in 2014 for $19 billion, has dominated the chat app market with its singular purpose, lack of advertisements, and commitment to privacy.
-Around the world, WhatsApp is used to keep up with friends and family, bargain with merchants, make restaurant reservations, conduct customer service, and connect like-minded groups of people among many other things.
+The problem is that because of the level of security WhatsApp offers, it has been banned in multiple countries.

-We’ll get into detail about each of the VPNs below, but if you haven’t the time to read the whole article, here’s a summary of our top selections.
+We’ll get into detail about each of the best VPNs you can use to unblock WhatsApp below, but if you haven’t the time to read the whole article, here’s a summary of our top selections.

 - ExpressVPN Our #1 choice VPN for WhatsApp.
 Fast and secure.
 Effortlessly unblocks WhatsApp and most other VoIP and messaging apps.
 30-day money back guarantee.

 - NordVPN Budget network that encrypts all traffic and keeps no logs.
 Mobile apps work great with messaging and VoIP services and are easy to use.

 - Surfshark With no connection limit, decent speeds, and a major focus on security, Surfshark makes it easy to use WhatsApp safely from anywhere

 - PrivateVPN This is one of the fastest VPNs around, and better still, it comes with several advanced security features.
 It keeps no logs whatsoever and easily unblocks WhatsApp abroad.

 - VyprVPN Gained credibility for consistently circumventing Chinese censorship.
 Reliable and secure for WhatsApp other messaging service but somewhat pricey.